-Board Policy 7320 (Alcohol, Tobacco, Drugs, and other Substances)
+Board Policy 7320 (Alcohol, Tobacco, Drugs and Other Substances)

-Students have the right to a safe and drug-free school environment.
+STUDENTS HAVE THE RIGHT TO a safe and drug-free school environment.

-Students have a responsibility to contribute to a safe environment and give your best effort without compromising either by using alcohol or drugs.
-You also have a responsibility to think about the impact of substances that you put in your body and to be aware of their impact.
+STUDENTS HAVE A RESPONSIBILITY to contribute to a safe environment and give their best effort without compromising either by using alcohol or drugs.
+Students also have a responsibility to think about the impact of substances that they put in their body and to be aware of the impact.

-No student shall use, possess, sell, or distribute alcohol and/or other substances on school grounds, at school- sponsored events, or on a bus.
-No student shall use or possess drug paraphernalia, or be under the influence of drugs or alcohol, on school grounds or at school- sponsored events.
+No student shall use, possess, sell or distribute alcohol and/or other substances on school grounds, at school- sponsored events or on a bus.
+No student shall use or possess drug paraphernalia or be under the influence of drugs or alcohol on school grounds or at school- sponsored events.

-The term "alcohol and/or other substances" includes, but is not limited to, alcohol, nicotine, inhalants, vaping, marijuana, other illegal drugs, look-alikes, and any of the substances commonly referred to as "designer drugs."
+The term "alcohol and/or other substances" includes, but is not limited to, alcohol, nicotine, inhalants, vaping, marijuana, other illegal drugs, look-alikes and any of the substances commonly referred to as "designer drugs."
 The inappropriate use, possession, sale or distribution of prescription and over-the-counter drugs is also prohibited.